 Alternatively, you can speak with an estate planner or other financial professional.
 While they may not be as affordable as the online route, a professional can guarantee your document is valid in your state and catered to your specific needs.

 Both living wills and last wills are vital documents for a smooth transition into your later years and even your eventual passing.
 They preserve and enforce your wishes when you no longer can.
 With both in place, your loved ones won’t have to make snap decisions in high-stress situations or face unnecessary legal fees to figure out what you wanted.
 Instead, you can lay it all out for them.
 If you think a living will or a last will are right for you, consider speaking with an estate planner who can help you get the process started.
 If you already have one in place, it also might be the right time to check to see if should be updated.

 Estate Planning Tips

 - Estate planning on your own can prove a challenge.
 However, a financial advisor can make that process easier for you.
-Plus, finding one doesn’t have to be stressful either.
-SmartAsset’s free financial advisor match-up tool gives you up to three local professionals to contact in just five minutes.
-If you’re looking for experienced help, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - While you’re considering professional help, it’s always good to stay informed on your own as well.
 An estate tax is part of estate planning, so make sure you know whether your state has an estate tax or if you’re subject to the federal version.